marlls1989/pulsar/README.md

 export PATH=$(pwd)/bin:$PATH
 ```

-This repository is organised in the following structure:
+This repository is organised in four folders, as follows:
 - /bin : contains the precompiled drexpansion and hbcnConstrainer binaries and the scripts used to invoke genus.
-- /examples : contains a tutorial demonstraining the use of pulsar to synthesise a fully function multiplier-accumulate unit.
+- /examples : contains a tutorial demonstrating the use of Pulsar to synthesise a fully functional multiply-accumulate unit.
+It employs the ASCEnD-FreePDK45 SDDS-NCL cell library available at https://github.com/marlls1989/ascend-freepdk45.
-- /haskell : references to the repository containing the haskell source code for the hbcnConstrainer and drexpension tools
+- /haskell : references to the repository containing the Haskell source code for the hbcnConstrainer and drexpansion tools.
-- /scripts : contains the genus TCL scripts
+- /scripts : contains the genus TCL scripts.
-- /tech : contains the target technology dependent files and the virtual-netlist library of components.
+- /tech : contains the target technology-dependent files and the virtual-netlist library of components.

 ## REFERENCES
 [1] - SARTORI, M. L. L.; MOREIRA, M. T.; CALAZANS, N. L. V. A Frontend using Traditional EDA Tools for the Pulsar QDI Design Flow.
 In: 26th IEEE International Symposium on Asynchronous Circuits and Systems (ASYNC'20), 2020.
 To be presented.

-[2] - SARTORI, M. L. L..
-PULSAR: Towards a Synthesis flow for QDI Circuits.
+[2] - SARTORI, M. L. L. PULSAR: Towards a Synthesis flow for QDI Circuits.
 MSc Dissertation, PPGCC-FACIN-PUCRS, Porto Alegre, Brazil.
 August 2019.
 (Research Advisor: Ney Laert Vilar Calazans)

 [3] - SARTORI, M. L. L.; WUERDIG, R. N.; MOREIRA, M. T.; CALAZANS, N. L. V. Pulsar: Constraining QDI Circuits Cycle Time Using Traditional EDA Tools.
 In: 25th IEEE International Symposium on Asynchronous Circuits and Systems (ASYNC'19), Hirosaki, 2019. pp. 114-123.
 (Best Paper Award Nominee)